PurpleTree HR logo

 Key Takeaways

-• Statutory redundancy pay is two weeks’ gross pay per year of service, plus one bonus week, capped at €600 per week.
+• Statutory pay is two weeks’ gross pay per year of service, plus one bonus week, capped at €600 per week.

 Step 1: Confirm a Genuine Redundancy Situation Exists